Pilot Grant Application

 - This must be a new collaborative translational project (TRAM will not support an ongoing project).

-- Scholar is required to participate in MED221, a TRAM course that includes lectures and project updates, every Wednesday 3-5pm (September 2017 through June 2018).
+- Scholar is required to participate in MED221, a TRAM course that includes lectures and project updates, every Wednesday 3-5pm (September 2024 through June 2025) BY ZOOM (remote).

-- Scholar needs to present project progress at the TRAM Annual Symposium (specific date tba: late May or early June, 2019).
+- Scholar needs to present project progress at the TRAM Annual Symposium: September, 2025 - exact date tba - in person).

 - Preference will be given to proposals that make specific use of the resources offered through the Translational Applications Service Center (TASC)** http://tasc.stanford.edu as well as other Stanford School of Medicine Core Facilities (http://med.stanford.edu/school/directory/core-facilities.html).